William DeWitt Alexander: Early life

-He became the fourth president of Punahou (then called Oahu College) in the summer of 1864, replacing Cyrus T. Mills.
+He became the fourth president of Oahu College in the summer of 1864, replacing Cyrus T. Mills.
 Mills and his wife Susan Tolman Mills then founded Mills College.

 Work

 During this time Alexander published books on Hawaiian history and the Hawaiian language.

 His younger brother Samuel Thomas Alexander founded Alexander & Baldwin with his wife's brother Henry Perrine Baldwin.
 The swimming pool and athletic field at the school are named for Alexander family members.

 In spring 1871 Alexander became Royal Surveyor-General, and Edward Payson Church replaced him as president of Punahou.
 As the head of the Kingdom's Survey Department, Alexander led a trigonometrical mapping project that eventually produced a map of the islands which the Kingdom showcased at the 1876 World's Fair in Philadelphia.
 Alexander with Luther Aholo represented the Kingdom of Hawaii at the International Meridian Conference, held in Washington, DC, in October 1884.
 This conference resulted in the selection of the Greenwich Meridian as an international standard for zero degrees longitude.

 On November 6, 1874, Alexander was appointed to the Board of education, and then in 1896 Commissioner of Public Instruction.

 After Hawaii was annexed into the United States in 1898, Alexander was surveyor of the Territory of Hawaii.

-He assisted the U.S. National Geodetic Survey mapping the islands.
+He assisted the United States Coast and Geodetic Survey in mapping the islands.
 He was a founding member of the Hawaiian Historical Society (during its second incarnation in 1893) and served as its first corresponding secretary.
 He wrote many articles for its journal.